AUGUST ’17 – MAY ’18, Bowdoin College.

 I started to get dressed and Freddy sat his naked body at his desk, opened his laptop and said, “Fine.
 Let me just send this email and I’ll walk you out.”

-We didn’t hug or kiss goodbye.
-I said, “Thanks for the hospitality,” and then sent him a Snapchat of a dead pigeon outside his building with the caption, “o.”
+I said no. We didn’t hug or kiss goodbye.
+Outside, I sent him a Snapchat of a pigeon dead against the side of his building with the caption, “bye.”

 In bed, I tapped his Bitmoji, cringed, and didn’t think about Anna Davers.